-3. Use of Materials
+4. Use of Materials

-To ensure that materials generated with CNCS funding are available to the public and readily accessible to recipients and non-recipients, CNCS reserves a royalty-free, nonexclusive, and irrevocable right to obtain, use, modify, reproduce, publish, or disseminate publications and materials produced under the award, including data, and to authorize others to do so (CFR §200.315).
+To ensure that materials generated with CNCS funding are available to the public and readily accessible to recipients and non-recipients, CNCS reserves a royalty-free, nonexclusive, and irrevocable right to obtain, use, modify, reproduce, publish, or disseminate publications and materials produced under the award, including data, and to authorize others to do so (CFR §200.315(b)).

-4. Reporting
+5. Reporting

-Recipients are required to submit a variety of reports which are due at specific times during the life cycle of a grant award.
-All reports must be accurate, complete, and submitted on time.
+Recipients are required to submit a variety of reports which are due at specific times during the life